7 Timeshare Scams & How To Avoid Each ScamOur Services | Timeshare FAQ | Contact

-Timeshare scams are very common, but with the truth exposed about common timeshare fraud tactics they can be easy to avoid.
+Timeshare scams are very common, but with the truth exposed about common timeshare fraud tactics each scam can be fairly easy to avoid.
 In this article we will teach you the common timeshare scams, and expose the fraud tactics for what they really are.

 High Pressure Scam Tactic

 Timeshare scams are almost always accompanied with high pressure tactics.
-This kind of timeshare scam is actually a manipulation tactic and usually involves a smooth, fast talking sales person or scammy resale company who pressure you into a decision.
+High pressure timeshare scams are actually a manipulation tactic and usually involves a smooth, fast talking sales person or scammy resale company who pressure you into a decision.

-If you need more information to make an informed decision, ask the sales representative questions, and if the sales rep won't allow you time to think about your answer, get up and leave or promptly end the phone call.
+If you need more information to make an informed decision, ask the sales representative questions, and if the sales rep won't allow you time to think about your answer, you are probably getting scammed.
+Get up and leave or promptly end the phone call.

 Asking For Upfront Fees

 Most timeshare scams involve asking for upfront fees.
 The scam companies do this to ensure they get paid before you find out that they have no intention of fulfilling their end of the deal.

 Once the timeshare scams are finished and the companies get their money they either disappear and you never hear from them again, or they keep scamming you continually as long as they can such as advertising your listing to other sellers rather than actual buyers and take your money for a long period of time.